Universal Channel (Japan)

 Universal Channel was a Japanese television channel.

 History

 2008-2010

 Sci-Fi Channel was a Japanese television channel that operated from 1 April 2008 to 1 April 2010.

-This was the result of an agreement between NBC Universal and Jupiter Telecommunications for NBC Universal to acquire Jupiter Telecommunications' subsidiary company JSBC2 and launch Sci Fi Channel on J:COM.
+It was the result of an agreement between NBC Universal and Jupiter Telecommunications.
+NBC Universal acquired Jupiter Telecommunications' subsidiary company JSBC2 and launched Sci Fi Channel on J:COM.
 Under the terms of the agreement, NBC Universal acquired 100% of the equity of JSBC2, which held the broadcasting license for Reality TV on the SKY PerfecTV! platform in Japan.

-Sci-Fi Channel was rebranded in the US on July 7, 2009 as Syfy as part of a global rebrand.
-Sci-Fi Channel in Japan did not adopt it because it was rebranded in the merger with Universal Channel.
+Sci-Fi Channel was rebranded in the US on July 7, 2009 as part of the Syfy global rebrand.
+Sci-Fi Channel instead rebranded in the merger with Universal Channel.
 Sci-Fi occupies a programming block on Universal Channel.
 The channel's website no longer exists, instead redirecting to The Universal Channel's website.

 2010

 On April 1, 2010, Sci-Fi Channel (Japan) was rebranded into Universal Channel (Japan); a Syfy programming block later premiered.